 Your photos must be:

-- in colour on plain white photographic paper
+- in colour on plain white photographic paper with no border

 - taken against a plain cream or light grey background